 Who has it?

 In 2013, there were over 56,000 total cases of syphilis reported to the CDC in the US.
-In California alone, there were 1,900 reported cases of syphilis in 2013, the highest recorded since 1995.
-Most reported cases of syphilis in the US are in men who have sex with men (MSM).
-The biggest increase in reported syphilis cases between 2004 and 2008 was in young people 15-24 years old.
+In California alone, there were over 3,500 reported cases of syphilis in 2013, the highest recorded since 1995.
+Most reported cases of syphilis in the US are in men who have sex with men (MSM), but there has been an increase cases among heterosexual men and women in 2016.

 How do you get syphilis?